 Easy Saag Paneer Recipe – a classic Indian dish made with spinach, a wonderful blend of spices, garlic, ginger, onions and paneer cheese.
 A flavorful single serving vegetarian recipe.

-This saag paneer is made with plenty of spinach, gets its tang from greek yogurt, is filled with onions, garlic and ginger, and the easy recipe features an incredibly easy side recipe for making homemade paneer.
-It’s a single serving version of a classic Indian dish.
+This saag paneer is made with plenty of spinach and gets its tang from greek yogurt.
+It’s filled with onions, garlic and ginger, and we’ve even included an easy recipe for homemade paneer.
+This is a single serving version of a classic Indian dish.

 What Is Saag Paneer?

 Saag Paneer happens to be one of my favorite Indian meals.

 At its simplest, saag paneer is an Indian dish featuring spinach which is cooked in a perfectly spiced blend of onions, garlic, ginger and peppers.
 The spinach is cooked along with cubes of paneer and served with rice or naan.

 I first made saag paneer at the request of my husband several years ago and it has quickly become one of my family’s favorite dishes.